Zachariah Chandler: Reformed Pension Bureau and Land Office

 In addition to the Bureau of Indian Affairs, Chandler also thoroughly investigated the Pension Bureau.
 The investigation resulted in removing of fraudulent claims that saved the federal government hundreds of thousands of dollars.
 Within one month of his administration Chandler fired all Pension Bureau clerks involved in corruption.
-Chandler had Gaylord and Gorman to investigate the Land Office whose investigation discovered there was a "Chippewa half-breed scrip" profiteering combination.
+Chandler had Gaylord and Gorham to investigate the United States General Land Office whose investigation discovered there was a "Chippewa half-breed scrip" profiteering combination.
 Chandler broke up the combination and fired all of the members connected to the corrupt ring.

 Reformed Patent Office

-During his first month in office Chandler fired all the clerks in one room of the Patent Office declaring every desk vacant believing all the clerks were involved in either corruption or lacked the integrity for reform.
+During his first month in office, Chandler fired all the clerks in one room of the Patent Office declaring every desk vacant believing all the clerks were involved in either corruption or lacked the integrity for reform.
 Chandler vacated the room and put in charge an African American porter to lock by key and keep people from entering the room until honest replacements were found.
 Chandler paid no attention to complaints and warned a man who believed he was fired unjustly not to complain to the press.
 Chandler without warning instigated an investigation by putting a new officer in charge of monthly payrolls of Patent Office employees taking the full names and addresses of everyone who signed them.
 Almost twenty employees were found to be fictitious created by a profiteering ring to defraud federal payroll monies.
 Chandler also exposed and removed corrupt unqualified clerks who profiteered by hiring out their work to underpaid replacements.
 Chandler simplified Patent Office rules making patents easier to obtain and lessening their costs to the public.